saule1508/pgcluster/README.md

 You must of course replace the value of docker_node_x by the corresponding node id (if you use the ansible scripts it is done for you).

-The automated failover is optional.
-If automated failover is desired, it can either be done by pgpool or by repmgr (but not both at the same time).
-If one chose to let repmgrd do the automatic failover, then pgpool failover_command configuration must be left empty: in this case pgpool will not do the failover when it detects a primary failure but will wait until a new master is promoted (by repmgrd).

 In case pgpool is doing the automatic failover, there is one edge case when both the primary database and pgpool are running on the same swarm node: if this server goes down then docker swarm will start a new instance of pgpool on another node while the primary database will not be restarted (it is sticky to its node).
 To take care of this case, the entrypoint of pgpool will inspect the repmgr metadata table - repl_nodes - and promote a standby if the primary database (as indicated by repmgr) is not reachable.
 Note that if the pgpool service is configured with FAILOVER_MODE=manual (either because repmgrd is responsible for automated failover or because one prefer manual failover - see below) no promotion will take place.